apache/bigtop/bigtop-packages/src/charm/zookeeper/layer-zookeeper/README.md

-Each zookeeper unit in the cluster will lookup the IP address of that network interface, or find the first network interface with an IP address in the specified subnet, and bind Zookeeper to that address.
+Each zookeeper unit in the cluster will lookup the IP address of that network interface, or find the first network interface with an IP address in the specified subnet, and bind zookeeper to that address.

 If a mistake is made and an invalid name for the network interface is configured, recover by re-configuring with the correct name and then